dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

     return leak
 ```

-Now this is where things get interesting and a lesson on how to always look at the disasembly and not trus always the pseudo code.
-Now I will explain what my thought process was, maybe there's a more efficient way to discover the bug, but in my case it start with this.
-I first notices that when you call option "1" from the menu the "storage" variable is passed to the RAX register and then mov the value at RAX + 0x48 to RDX to then CALL RDX as shwon below:
+Now this is where things get interesting and a lesson on how to always look at the disassembly and not always the pseudo code.
+Now I will explain what my thought process was, maybe there's a more efficient way to discover the bug, but in my case it starts with this.
+I first notices that when you call option "1" from the menu the "storage" variable is passed to the RAX register and then mov the value at RAX + 0x48 to RDX to then CALL RDX as shown below:

 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-05-25-13-58-48.png)